kathysledge/smig/docs/schema-reference/indexes.md

 ### HASH

-Fast for exact matches, but can't do range queries:
+Fast for exact matches, but can’t do range queries:

 ```typescript
 apiKey: index(['apiKey']).hash()